BNUMath666/FMoE/README.md

 # FMoE
-Our code will be released soon if the paper can be accepted.
+Our code will be released soon.